FikranAkbar/Bekasi-Tourism-Places/README.md

 Creating a token (if you didn't have yet) by reading [this documentation](https://docs.github.com/en/authentication/keeping-your-account-and-data-secure/creating-a-personal-access-token).
 When done, follow the steps below:
 1. Clone the repo https://github.com/FikranAkbar/Bekasi-Tourism_Place.git
-2. Replace "GithubUserApi" in gradle.properties file
-3. Build the project
+2. Build the project
-4. And you're good to go.
+3. And you're good to go.

 <!-- CONTRIBUTING -->
 ## Contributing